HenryBrown123/codenames-mono/README.md

 Device handoff is managed seamlessly for single-device games, showing transition overlays when switching between players.

-The architecture avoids `useEffect` for data synchronization, relying on React Query for all server state management.
+The architecture avoids `useEffect` for data synchronization, relying on @tanstack/react-query for all server state management.
 Effects are limited to complex form validation and debug logging.

 ## Shared Package